fredericcormier/IMOStyledTableViewController/README.md

 ##Properties at your disposal
 property					| Comments
 ----------------------------|-------------------------
-NavBarTintColor				|Color of the navigation bar and of the IMOStyledNoteViewCell's accessory view BackgroundImage   			|Table View Controller background image name BackgroundColor				|Table View Controller background color
+RoundedGroupedCellIOS6Style |IOS7 or later: rounded cells in grouped style NavBarTintColor				|Color of the navigation bar and of the IMOStyledNoteViewCell's accessory view BackgroundImage   			|Table View Controller background image name BackgroundColor				|Table View Controller background color